😂How to add man and zip to "git bash" nén zip, tar, extract zip (ok)

 2. add 7-zip folder (C:\Program Files\7-Zip) to PATH On gitbash exp: export PATH=$PATH:"C:\Program Files\7-Zip" (temporary) On Windows, adding PATH like image below (permanent)

-enhanced picture with better blackening
+enhanced picture with better blackeningarrow-up-right

 1. duplicate a copy of 7z.exe to be zip.exe